aquariumbio/pydent/docsrc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Trident: Pythonic Scripting of Scientific Expeirments
+Trident: Pythonic Scripting of Scientific Experiments
 =====================================================

 Trident is the Python scripting API for